42MajorSpellingMistakes/firefox-custom-icons/README.md

 dunno took me somewhere around one to two hours to figure everything out

 <br><br><br>
-hey you no longer need to resize that one image :+1: (does this even support emotes?)
+hey you no longer need to resize that one image :+1: (does this even support emotes?)<br>
+hey i may even learn web formating doing this<br>
+finally a good use for my free time